Text Size:

 A group of people crossing a crosswalk on a city street next to a cyclist riding a bike in a bike lane.

-• Decreased motor vehicle travel, travel costs, fuel consumption and air pollution.
+• Decreasing congestion, travel costs, fuel consumption and air pollution.

 Safety is paramount

 Safe, connected and accessible active transportation networks are vital for households without motor vehicles, older adults and people with mobility disabilities.
 In the Denver metro area, 59% of the population are interested in — but have concerns about — bicycling, underscoring the importance of enhancing the comfort and safety of bicycle facilities to encourage greater adoption of active transportation.
-The region's aging population underscores the necessity for safe and accessible alternatives to driving, as older adults who no longer feel comfortable driving or lack the physical or financial means to do so often face limitations in performing daily activities, leading to issues such as social isolation and inactivity.
+Since the current Active Transportation Plan was adopted in 2019, the total mileage of bikeways in the region has grown nearly 26%; separated bicycle lane mileage has quadrupled, and high-comfort off-street path mileage has grown 19%.

 Bicycle and pedestrian resources